eu-cdse/documentation/Support.md

 # Support

-If you don't find answer to your questions in the documentation portal, this page describes how to ask for support.
+If you don't find answer to your questions in the documentation portal, this page guides you to request for support.

 ## Prerequisites